 When considering analysis methods, one refers to the task of segmenting a diverse group into a number of similar subgroups or clusters (Chan and Lewis 2002).
 Unlike what happens in classification, there are no predefined classes or groups.
 The clustering algorithms work according to similarities that can be found in the data itself, without any predefined rules.
 When comparing classification and clustering, one needs to realize that even the resulted groups in clustering are not necessarily well-defined, and it is up to the miner himself to label the final clusters, according to the clustered data.
+For more information on how to conduct various procedures in data mining (including methods, techniques and algorithms), see Chan and Lewis (2002).

-Today, social networks is applied in panoply of successful applications in many industries and scientific disciplines (Melli et al. 2006); for example, financial institutes (Chen et al., 2000), manufacturing (Ben-Zvi and Grosfeld-Nir, 2010); insurance agencies (Apte et al., 2002), marketing contexts (Berson et al., 1999; Davenport et al., 2001) and web mining (Scime, 2004).
+Today, social networks is applied in panoply of successful applications in many industries and scientific disciplines (Melli et al. 2006); for example, financial institutes and banking (Chen et al., 2000), insurance agencies (Apte et al., 2002), marketing efforts (Berson et al., 1999; Davenport et al., 2001) and data and web mining (Scime, 2004).
 One important application is in healthcare.
 Social networks can potentially improve organizational processes and systems in hospitals, advance medical methods and therapies, provide better patient relationship management practices, and improve ways of working within the healthcare organization (Metaxiotis 2006).
-You may use this method to make utilization analysis, perform pricing analysis, estimate outcome analysis, improve preventive care, detect questionable practices and develop improvement strategies (Chae et al. 2003; Chan and Lewis 2002).
+You may use this method to make utilization analysis, perform pricing analysis, estimate outcome analysis, improve preventive care, detect questionable practices and develop improvement strategies in various types of applications (Chae et al. 2003; Chan and Lewis 2002).
 For concrete healthcare applications, the reader is referred to Rao et al. (2006), Apte et al. 2002 and Hsu et al. 2000).